Can One Input Have Two Outputs

 2. Cartesian Graphs:

 In a Cartesian graph, a function will pass the vertical line test.
-This means that any vertical line drawn on the graph will intersect the function's curve at most once.
-If a vertical line intersects the graph more than once, it's not a function.
+So in practice, any vertical line drawn on the graph will intersect the function's curve at most once.
+Worth adding: if a vertical line intersects the graph more than once, it's not a function.
 A relation doesn't need to satisfy the vertical line test.

 (Function Example): y = x² (Parabola) passes the vertical line test.